Snowflake-Labs/terraform-provider-snowflake/docs/resources/external_volume.md

 ### Required

 - `name` (String) Identifier for the external volume; must be unique for your account.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `storage_location` (Block List, Min: 1) List of named cloud storage locations in different regions and, optionally, cloud platforms.
 Minimum 1 required.
+The order of the list is important as it impacts the active storage location, and updates will be triggered if it changes.
 Note that not all parameter combinations are valid as they depend on the given storage_provider.
 Consult [the docs](https://docs.snowflake.com/en/sql-reference/sql/create-external-volume#cloud-provider-parameters-cloudproviderparams) for more details on this. (see [below for nested schema](#nestedblock--storage_location))

 ### Optional